Is your revenue team ready for what's next?

 The pandemic accelerated digital growth and created new consumer expectations with regards to customer service, delivery options (curbside pickup, contactless dropoff, etc.), and on-demand services from the companies they buy from.
 Almost all consumers are omnichannel shoppers now.

 Where expectations have changed in the B2C world, B2B has followed.
 Buyers in the business world are much more likely now to do extensive research before they want to talk to a Salesperson, but they expect the companies they buy from to know their individual needs and treat them like a human, not a lead.

-Enter Conversica Digital Assistants.
-Powered by AI, Conversica’s Conversation Automation platform supercharges revenue teams for growth.
+Enter Conversica Revenue Digital Assistants™.
+Powered by AI, Conversica’s Conversation Automation solution supercharges revenue teams for growth.
 The digital assistants act as part of your Marketing, Sales, and Customer Success teams to acquire untapped revenue through perfectly structured conversations.

 As talk of a recession grows louder, sellers and CX teams need to focus on engaging, qualifying, and accelerating revenue opportunities.
 To meet this moment and stay competitive in the marketplace, teams must find ways to automate elements of the sales funnel.
 Conversation Automation solutions like Conversica help companies of all sizes scale personalized, two-way conversations that drive revenue opportunities.

-Our AI-fueled Digital Assistants autonomously engage leads in two-way conversations, battled-tested to move leads through the customer journey.
-By scaling prompt, persistent, and personalized conversations across email, SMS, and website chat, businesses generate over three times (3.7x, to be exact) more opportunities than standard automation and see greater than 10x ROI.
-Not to mention, Coversica Digital Assistants give more than 30 hours a day back to your team—extra time to focus on the stuff they do best.
+Our AI-fueled digital assistants autonomously engage leads in two-way conversations, battled-tested to move leads through the customer journey.
+By scaling prompt, persistent, and personalized conversations across email, SMS, and website chat, businesses generate five times more opportunities than standard automation and see minimum 10x ROI.
+Not to mention, Coversica Revenue Digital Assistants give more than 30 hours a day back to your team—extra time for employees to focus on the stuff they do best.